canonical/k8s-snap/docs/src/snap/howto/2-node-ha.md

 Before moving forward, let's ensure that the DRBD Pacemaker resource runs on the primary (voter) Dqlite node.

-Remember that in our case only the primary node contains the latest Dqlite data, which will be transfered to the DRBD device once the clustered service starts.
+In this setup, only the primary node holds the latest Dqlite data, which will be transferred to the DRBD device once the clustered service starts.
 This is automatically handled by the ``2ha_k8s.sh start_service`` command.

 ```